 APPENDIX A DEFINITIONS

-“Acceptance” means the issuance of a Certificate of Acceptance by PEBA.
+“Acceptance” means acceptance of a Deliverable in accordance with Section 6.3.10 of the Contract.

 “Affiliates” means those business entities that (a) for corporate entities, Contractor has ownership of 20% or more of the stock or shares entitled to vote for the election of the board of directors or other governing body of the entity; (b) for non-corporate entities, Contractor has ownership of 20% or greater of the equity interest; and (c) for any entity, Contractor has control of any entity through voting agreements or covenants.

-“Applications Software” or “Applications” means those software application programs and programming (and all modifications, replacements, Upgrades, Enhancements, documentation, materials, media, on-line help facilities and tutorials related thereto) that perform user or business related information processing functions.
-Applications Software will include all such programs or programming required to meet Contractor’s obligations in providing PEBA with the BAS System.
+“Applications Software” or “Applications” means those software application programs and programming (and all modifications, replacements, upgrades, enhancements, documentation, materials, media, on-line help facilities and tutorials related thereto) that perform user or business related information processing functions of the BAS System.
+Applications Software mean all such programs or programming required to meet Contractor’s obligations in providing PEBA with the BAS System.

 “Authorized User” means PEBA Personnel, members of the PEBA Board, participating employers, TPAs, and other third-party contractors and agencies providing services to PEBA, PEBA plan participants, members and beneficiaries.

-“BAS System” means the System being provided hereunder by Contractor, including the Licensed Programs, Documentation, Third Party Equipment, Third Party Software, Work Product, Deliverables, and modifications and updates.
+“BAS System” means the Benefits Administration System being provided or procured on behalf of PEBA hereunder by Contractor, including the Licensed Programs, Documentation, Third Party Equipment, Third Party Software, Work Product, Deliverables, and modifications and updates thereto.

-“Base Program” means the standard software without Customizations in both source and object code form belonging to Contractor or one of its Affiliates and that is identified in the Contractor Proposal, including all Releases therefor, and all documentation relating thereto.
+“Base Program” means the Contractor’s proprietary pension administration solution in the version existing as of the effective date of this Contract (i,e, without Customizations) in both source and object code.

 “Business Day” means Monday through Friday, excluding holidays observed by PEBA.